Helsinki-NLP/prosody/README.md

 # Predicting Prosodic Prominence from Text
 This repository contains the prosody corpus and the code from the forthcoming [NoDaLiDa](https://nodalida2019.org/) paper: [Predicting Prosodic Prominence from Text with Pre-trained Contextualized Word Representations]()
-* Helsinki Prosody Corpus
-* System for predicting prosodic prominence

-If you use the corpus or the system, please cite:
+If you find the corpus or the system useful, please cite:

 ```
 @inproceedings{helsinki_prosody_2019,